maximebories/html2epub/README.md

 # html2epub
-A modest attempt to make simple online documentation easier on the eyes.
+A modest attempt at making simple online documentation readding easier on the eyes.